 Many of us will remember the experiment with 2 tuning forks.
 When one was struck, it set the other off in sympathetic vibration.
 Sound is a physical thing, as we are reminded every time someone's bass notes come trundling merrily through house walls.
 We all know loud, harsh sound can be bad for us; what we don't so often think about is that sound can also have healing properties.

-Some users say it is like swimming with whales, for the computer generated sounds are not dissimilar to whalesong.
-Others say it is like flying: practitioners of yoga say the effect is like YOGANIDRA or psychic sleep.
-Simultaneously soothing music is played either through earphones, or through the chair itself.
-The experience is relaxing, as muscle tissue looses tension, blood flow improves and pain is eased.
+Some users say it is like swimming with whales, for the computer-generated sounds are not dissimilar to whalesong.
+Others say it is like flying: practitioners of yoga say the effect is like YOGA NIDRA or psychic sleep.
+Simultaneously soothing music is played either through earphones or through the chair itself.
+The experience is relaxing, as muscle tissue loses tension, blood flow improves and pain is eased.

 The results of 15 years research and development into PAM or treatment by harmonious sound wave patterns, by this Finnish team are now available in UK.
 The physio-acoustic chair, an approved medical device, is being used in over 100 hospitals, psychiatric hospitals, old people's homes, health clubs and alternative and complementary clinics in UK alone; it is also in various countries around the world; including Canada and US, where it has FDA approval; as it is here BSI approved.

 The medical team developed PAM initially for patients with brain damage and various forms of handicap, such as spina bifida.
 The equipment makes three medical claims.
 It improves blood flow (and therefore lowers blood pressure); it relieves pain, stress and psychosomatic pains; and it reduces muscle tensions.
 It also makes for better sleep.